thomassandsor/CustomerService/README.md

 # Simplifying Customer Service
-Welcome to my community solution.
+Welcome to my community solution for simplifying the Customer Service.
 This is a part of a blog series you can find on my blog https://crmkeeper.com/dynamics-365-customer-service/

 ![Bilde](./IMAGES/Process.jpg)